Welcome to IWESEP 2019

 All the submissions must be in English, and must be submitted electronically before the due date via EasyChair.

-Note that both of the categories share the same submission page, and the categories are differentiated by the Topics attribute.
+Note that both of the categories share the same submission page, and the categories are differentiated by the Topics

 Please make sure that you have selected the correct category before submission, otherwise your submission might not be reviewed.